William Nack: Early life

 In high school, Nack was a groom at Arlington Park.
 There he worked for trainer Bill Molter, and the star of the stable was Round Table, the Horse of the Year in 1958.
 In the tack room behind Round Table's stall, Nack practiced his jockey's crouch on a wooden horse.
 One day he had a friend strike a stirrup with a screwdriver to simulate the bell signaling the opening of a starting gate.
 "The next thing I know, Round Table's front hooves are on top of the stall," Nack said.
-"He heard the clang and he was snorting and rearing, ready to go.
+"He heard the clang, and he was snorting and rearing, ready to go.
 I thought I was going to be fired for getting him upset.
 It was very embarrassing."

 Among Nack's most vivid memories of his college days at the University of Illinois was the Saturday morning in May 1963 when former Syracuse University running back Ernie Davis died of leukemia.
 Nack, an assistant sports editor with the Daily Illini, was alone in the paper's office when the news came across the AP wire.
 "I remember how the sadness struck me all of a sudden," said Nack, who later wrote about Davis in S.I.
 "One day Davis had been this robust, powerful athlete who had so much to give, and then he was gone."
 While attending Illinois, Nack would descend to the underground stacks of the library to read obscure 19th-century accounts of horse breeds.
 During his senior year, he was sports editor of the Daily Illini under editor-in-chief Roger Ebert.
 As a grad student, he became the DIs editor-in-chief.

-After graduating in 1966, Nack enlisted in the Army, where he was assistant editor of Infantry Magazine at Fort Benning in Columbus, GA. before becoming a flack for Gen. William C. Westmoreland.
-His two-year hitch included a tour in Vietnam during the Tet offensive of 1968.
+After graduating in 1966, Nack enlisted in the Army, where he was the assistant editor of Infantry Magazine at Fort Benning in Columbus, GA. before becoming a flack for Gen. William C. Westmoreland.
+His two-year hitch included a tour in Vietnam during the Tet Offensive of 1968.
 While stationed at Tan Son Nhut Air Base, outside Saigon, he often drowned out the cacophony of exploding mortars and machine gun fire with tapes his mother sent him of the calls of important races.
 He recalled, "I had left my recorder and tapes under my bed at the Prince Hotel on Tran Hung Dao, and it pleasured me now to imagine some VC colonel lying on his back on my mattress... listening in curious wonder to the call of Damascus winning the Travers by 22."